shredEngineer/xreview.io/README.md

 **Decentralized Scientific Peer Review Platform**

-xreview addresses the academic peer review crisis through composable trust networks.
-Researchers see only papers verified by scientists they personally trust, eliminating bottlenecks while maintaining quality standards.
+xreview uses composable trust networks to solve the academic peer review crisis:

+- You see only research verified by scientists you personally trust.
+- This distributes authority while maintaining rigorous quality standards.

+xreview operates as a decentralized platform with protocols that are transparent, auditable, and immutable.
+Core review standards and algorithms are community-governed to ensure scientific rigor and prevent gaming of the system.

 ## The Problem